 - Suggested lodging:

-We supply a spiral bound AIARE 1 Student Manual and waterproof Field Book at the start of the course.
+We supply a waterproof Field Book at the start of the course.
 If you wish to review the manual or field book beforehand, you can download it below.
 Please do not share these links.AIARE Level 1 Student Manual (password protected, check confirmation email)

 AIARE Field Book

-Please refer to the updated course schedule emailed to all participants for pre-course study resources.
+Please refer to the updated course schedule at the top of this page for pre-course study resources.

 Weather & Conditions